To view route as a dynamic Ordnance Survey map click here.

 Brimham Rocks are a famous, amazing collection of millstone grit rocks sculpted over millennia by the weather into all sorts of weird and wonderful shapes.
 Many have been allocated various distinctive names such as Eagle Rock and Dancing Bear.
 A lot depends the angle you see the rocks from and your imagination!
 You could spend hours wandering round and identifying them all.
 The site is also a Site of Special Scientific Interest on account of its plant life.
 It is in the care of the National Trust.
 Entry is free but if you take your car, there is a hefty car parking charge.
 There is a kiosk where you can get refreshments and information.
 There are lots of places where you can picnic.

 The walk starts from the main car park at Pateley Bridge, which is on the B6265, midway between Grassington and Ripon.
+My walk to Wath, Gouthwaite Reservoir and the mines and the Pateley Bridge to Dacre Banks walk also starts here.

 There are public toilets opposite the main car park in Pateley Bridge where the walk starts.
 It is worth commenting that although the car park in Pateley Bridge is pay and display, it is reasonably priced.